length

 Day 32: Walk Arzua to O Pedrouzo (19km)

-Day 33: Walk O Pedrouzo to Santiago (20km)
+Day 33: Walk O Pedrouzo to Santiago de Compostela (20km)

-Day 35: Depart from Santiago
+Day 35: Depart Santiago de Compostela

 Inclusions